Embird Embroidery Software

 Setting Categories

-Note: Controls marked with this icon are duplicates.
-They are also accessible via other panels or menus.
-They are listed in the common Settings Panel for the sake of completeness.
+Note: Controls marked with the duplicate icon are mirrored settings accessible via other panels or menus.
+They are included here for centralized management.

 Rendering